cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 # Azure VM Base DVWA & ELK Deployment Project
-This particular repository will show you how to create a secure and easy deployment of DVWA and ELK that can be use for Cybersecurity students and professionals.
+This particular repository will show you how to create a secure and easy deployment of DVWA and ELK that can be used by Cybersecurity students and professionals.

 ## Automated DVWA & ELK Stack Deployment